AutodeskGames/stingray-docs/source/interactive_help/getting_started/set_up_project/project_manager.md

 # Project Manager

-The **Project Manager** launches automatically each time you start Stingray.
+The **Project Manager** launches automatically each time you start the interactive editor.
 You can also select **File > Project Manager** to open the **Project Manager**.

-This window lets you create and manage your game projects and download online example projects.
+You can use this window to create and manage your game projects, and to download online example projects.

-Creating the project that organizes your entire game is the first task you'll complete in Stingray.
-Every project in Stingray is built from one of the template projects available in the **Project Manager**, or another existing project.
-This ensures you always have the correct project architecture necessary when Stingray compiles your game data.
+The first task you'll complete in {{ProductName}} is to create a project that organizes all the resources that make up your interactive application.
+Typically, you'll start each new project from one of the template projects available in the **Project Manager**, or from another existing project.
+This ensures you always have at least the minimal set of required resources in place when you get started.

 ![Project Manager Overview](../../images/comp_project_manager.png)